Australian-Imaging-Service/charts/docs/Charts/Operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

 https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/

 From my research with HPA, I discovered a few important facts.
-1. Horizontal Podautoscaler doesn't care about limits, it bases autoscaling on requests.
+1. Horizontal Pod Autoscaler doesn't care about limits, it bases autoscaling on requests.
 Requests are meant to be the minimum needed to safely run a pod and limits are the maximum.
 However, this is completely irrelevant for HPA as it ignores the limits altogether so I specify the same resources for requests and limits.
 See this issue for more details:

 https://github.com/kubernetes/kubernetes/issues/72811